henrikgruner/PoseEstimation/3D-Pose/README.md

 which will generate pickle classes.
 Note that this takes upwards of 200-300 GB of memory, hence one can also use [1] method.
 However this requires changing the code in my project.

 ## Network overview
-The network used was a ResNet-RS101 [2]
+The network used was a ResNet-RS101 [2], and an overview is illustrated below, with SVD as the rotation representation.

 ![overview](https://github.com/henrikgruner/PoseEstimation/blob/master/3D-Pose/git_imgs/overview.png)